CertainLach/VivePro2-Linux-Driver/README.md

 - HMD image - standard interface (DP) used, however there are some things missing in kernel, see patches below
 - Audio output - standard interface used
 - Front facing camera - works, with minor noise/distortion, standard interface (UVC) used
+- Lighthouse power management
 - Headset, controllers, Vive tracker (tracking) - part of original driver
 - Headset/controllers firmware updates - part of original driver

 ### TODO

-- Configuration utilities - most of reconfiguration (resolution, noise cancelation, brightness) abilities are already reverse-engineered, they just aren't easly configurable, some GUI utility should be written
+- Configuration utilities - most of reconfiguration (resolution, noise cancelation, brightness, lighthouse power management) abilities are already reverse-engineered, they just aren't easly configurable, some GUI utility should be written
 - Focus knob overlay (Some third-party may work though).
 Focusing does work, but there is no visual helper.
 - Audio output is not targeted to correct device yet (You need to manually switch it every time), it should be possible to implement this feature in this driver however
 - Front facing camera noise - can be solved with some kernel tinkering (UVC driver)